Waitlist: Frequently Asked Questions

 You can add yourself back onto the waitlist, provided the waitlist maximum has not been met, but you will be placed at the end of the waitlist.
-WE CANNOT ADD YOU BACK TO THE WAITLIST IN YOUR PREVIOUS SPOT!
+We are unable to add you back into the waitlist in your previous spot.

 - Should I attend classes while on the waitlist?

 The waitlist will be turned off in advance of the beginning of the semester.
-If you do not receive a seat in the class prior to the start, you have the option of contacting the instructor during the drop/add period to see if they will overload you into their class.
+If you do not receive a seat in a course prior to the start of classes, you have the option of contacting the instructor during the add/drop period to see if they will overload you into the course.

-You can remove yourself from a waitlist by logging into Knightweb registration, select the ‘Students’ tab, the ‘Registration (drop/add/withdrawal) ’ sub tab, and select ‘Register for Classes’ then select a term and continue.
-Then go to your registration summary and use the drop down menu for the “waitlisted” course and choose ‘web-drop’ and then submit.
+You can remove yourself from a waitlist via KnightWeb.
+Select the "Students" tab, the "Registration (drop/add/withdrawal)" sub-tab, and select "Register for Classes," then select a term and continue.
+Go to your registration summary and use the drop-down menu for the “waitlisted” course and choose "web-drop," then submit.

 No, the Registrar’s Office will drop you from the waitlist before classes start.

 If you are registered for a class, drop that class, and then want to re-enroll in the class, you must add yourself to the waitlist.
-You can ask the instructor for an overload permit, but the permit cannot be processed until drop/add week.
+You can ask the instructor for an overload permit, but the permit cannot be processed until add/drop week.